mike182uk/dotfiles/README.md

 . sync.sh
 ```

+Any time you want to sync any new changes, just navigate to the dotfiles directory and run this script.

 ## Local Config / Commands

 You should store your local specific conifg / commands in `~/bash_local`.
 If this file is available, it will be sourced automatically by `~/.bash_profile`.

 I use this file to set my global git config options:

 ```bash
 # Git credentials